 Both coconut cream and coconut milk will work fine.
 Coconut cream will make a slightly thicker finished product.
 Wondering the difference between coconut milk and coconut cream?
 It’s mainly the concentration of coconut.
 They are both made with coconut, water, and guar gum as a thickener (even the organic brands usually add guar gum).
 Don’t worry; that additive does not affect the fermentation (although other ingredients like preservatives may well do so).
 My typical advice is look for brands with the fewest ingredients (and ones a 10 year old can pronounce).

-- Shake coconut cream well before opening.
+- Shake coconut cream can well before opening.
 Stir to mix the "fat cap" into the cream.

-- Add cream to a quart-size mason jar along with the water kefir.
+- Add cream to a quart-size mason jar along with the water kefir or kombucha.

 - Close lid tightly on jar.

-- This should ferment in 2 to 3 days.
+- Ferment for 2 to 3 days.
 The volume will increase as the fermentation occurs and creates bubbles.

 - Store in refrigerator.
 Lasts up to 2 weeks.